 1. Stay on your parents health insurance.
-If you’re under the age of 26, your parents may be able to add you as dependent to a health insurance plan purchased through the marketplace at HealthCare.gov.
+If you’re under the age of 26, your parents may be able to add you as dependent to a health insurance plan purchased through the marketplace at Healthcare.gov.

 3. Get health insurance through an employer.
-If you work at a job that offers health benefits, that plan will qualify as minimum essential coverage under Obamacare.
-For more information on job-based insurance, see “What if I have job based insurance?” at HealthCare.gov.
+If you work at a job that offers health benefits, that plan will qualify as minimum essential coverage under the Affordable Care Act.
+For more information on job-based insurance, see “What if I have job-based insurance?” at HealthCare.gov.

 To learn more about what you may have to pay for an individual insurance plan, see How Much Does Obamacare Cost in Delaware?